kgrid-objects/example-collection/docs/readme.md

 ```
 kgrid package-all
 ```
-This will add a checksum to the deployment spec of each object, which the remote runtimes will optionally use to help with caching.
+This will add a checksum to the deployment spec of each object, which the remote runtimes will optionally use to help with caching in remote environments.